Campus Safety & Security

-Students participate annually in the required Medical Center’s (RE-ED) safety Program, which consist of but not limited to: fire plan, back safety, infection control, hazardous materials and chemical spills, electrical safety, workplace violence/keeping the environment safe, body mechanics, radiation safety, and substance abuse.
+Students participate annually in the required Medical Center’s (RE-ED) safety program, which consist of but not limited to a fire plan, back safety, infection control, hazardous materials and chemical spills, electrical safety, workplace violence/keeping the environment safe, body mechanics, radiation safety, and substance abuse.

 CAMPUS SECURITY ACT

-On-campus crimes must be reported annually by the school and each student and employee is entitled to see this report.
-The school cannot prevent criminals from committing a crime on hospital/school property.
-Security patrols that are random and staggered are used in hopes that such patrols will deter criminal activity while on hospital premises.
-A security system requiring use of an ID badge for access to the School is also utilized.
-However, there is no guarantee that there will be no criminal activity on hospital/School property.
-Annually, the school will offer programs on the following topics:
+On-campus crimes must be reported annually by the school and each student and employee is entitled to see this report (See Above).
+The school cannot prevent criminals from committing a crime on Medical Center/School property.
+Security patrols that are random and staggered are used in hopes that such patrols will deter criminal activity.
+A security system requiring use of an ID badge for access to the building is also utilized.
+However, there is no guarantee that there will be no criminal activity on Medical Center/School property.
+Annually, the school offers education on the following topics:

 • Crime Prevention